-19. Appendix 3 - Absence data chart
+22. Appendix 6 - Absence data chart

-Attendance This might indicate Associated risk percentage This major maleate Associated lisk 98% + ing attendance e to access all learning opportunities No risk of becoming a persistent or severe absentee 97 - 97.9% Up to six Minimal l attendance learning days lost over the year earning opportunities missed Very low risk of becoming a persistent or severe absentee 96 - 96.9% Very few ht learning days lost over the year learning opportunities missed Low risk of becoming a persistent or severe absentee 95 - 95.9% Up to 10 Missed le g concern if further absences occur learning days lost over the year earning opportunities are likely to have an n attainment and progress Moderate risk of becoming a persistent or severe absentee 92 - 94.9% improver Up to 16 Missed significar icant concern.
-Attendance levels require High risk of becoming Below 92% Over 16 l Missed oncern.
-Attendance levels are now critical earning days lost over the year learning opportunities will now have a not impact on attainment and progress Very high risk of becoming a persistent or severe absentee Below 90% Pupil is f Over 19 l concern.
-Attendance levels now critical flagged as being a Persistent Absentee learning days lost over the year e risk of significant underachievement 85% Pupil is f Over 28 l Extreme nt concern.
-Attendance levels now critical is flagged as being a Persistent Absentee 28 learning days lost over the year me risk of significant underachievement intial increased safeguarding risk 80% Urgent co Pupil is f Over 38 l Extreme Potential oncern.
-Attendance levels now critical lagged as being a Persistent Absentee earning days lost over the year risk of significant underachievement increased safeguarding risk Persistent Absentee 50% or below Pupil is f Over 97/ Extreme Education is at critical risk Pupil is flagged as being a Severe Absentee Over 97/195 learning days lost over the year Extreme risk of significant underachievement Potential increased safeguarding risk Impact of absence from school 85 - 90% attendance Equivalent of over 27 weeks (% of a year) absent from primary school 80% attendance Equivalent of 55 weeks (a full year and a term) absent from primary school 1 day a week absent Equivalent of over three years missed over full school career 10 days holiday a year Equivalent of two terms of education missed over full school career 15 minutes late a day Equivalent of two terms of education missed over full school career
+Attendance percentage This might indicate Associated risk 98% + Outstanding attendance Fully able to access all learning opportunities No risk of persistent absentee 97 - 97.9% Up to six attendance learning days lost over the year earning opportunities missed Very low risk of becoming a persistent or severe absentee 96 - 96.9% endance ht learning days lost over the year learning opportunities missed Low risk of becoming a persistent or severe absentee 95 - 95.9% Up to 10 Missed le g concern if further absences occur learning days lost over the year earning opportunities are likely to have an n attainment and progress Moderate risk of becoming a persistent or severe absentee 92 - 94.9% Significar improven Up to 16 Missed nt concern.
+Attendance levels require High risk of becoming a persistent or severe absentee Below 92% Over 16 l Missed oncern.
+Attendance levels are now critical earning days lost over the year earning opportunities will now have a set impact on attainment and progress Very high risk of becoming a persistent or severe absentee Below 90% Pupil is fl Over 19 l rgent concern.
+Attendance levels now critical upil is flagged as being a Persistent Absentee over 19 learning days lost over the year xtreme risk of significant underachievement 85% Pupil is fl Over 28 le Extreme oncern.
+Attendance levels now critical agged as being a Persistent Absentee earning days lost over the year risk of significant underachievement increased safeguarding risk Persistent Absentee 80% Urgent co Pupil is fl Over 38 le Extreme rgent concern.
+Attendance levels now critical upil is flagged as being a Persistent Absentee ever 38 learning days lost over the year extreme risk of significant underachievement otential increased safeguarding risk 50% or below Pupil is fl Over 97/ Extreme n is at critical risk agged as being a Severe Absentee 195 learning days lost over the year risk of significant underachievement increased safeguarding risk Severe Absentee Impact of absence from school 85 - 90% atte ndance Equivalent of over 27 weeks (% of a year) absent from primary school 80% attendar ice Equivalent of 55 weeks (a full year and a term) absent from primary school 1 day a week Equivalent of over three years missed over ful 10 days holida Equivalent of two terms of education missed over full school career 15 minutes late a day Equivalent of two terms of education missed over full school career